William Thaddeus Coleman Jr.: Career

-During the Warren Commission's investigation into the assassination of John F. Kennedy, the Commission received word via a backchannel that Fidel Castro, then Prime Minister of Cuba, wanted to talk to them.
+During the Warren Commission's investigation into the assassination of John F. Kennedy, the commission received word via a backchannel that Fidel Castro, then Prime Minister of Cuba, wanted to talk to them.
 The Commission sent Coleman as an investigator and he met with Castro on a fishing boat off the coast of Cuba.
 Castro denied any involvement in the assassination of President Kennedy during Coleman's three-hour questioning.
 Coleman reported the results of his investigation and interview with Castro directly to Commission Chairman Earl Warren, the Chief Justice of the United States.

 Coleman was co-counsel to the petitioners in McLaughlin v.
 Florida (1964), in which the Supreme Court unanimously struck down a law prohibiting an interracial couple from living together.
 In 1969, he was a member of the U.S. delegation to the twenty-fourth session of the United Nations General Assembly.

 Coleman was also a member of the National Commission on Productivity (1971–1972).
 Coleman served in the boardrooms of PepsiCo, IBM, Chase Manhattan Bank, and Pan American World Airways.
 He was senior partner in the law firm of Dilworth, Paxson, Kalish, Levy & Coleman at the time of his appointment to the Ford Administration.

+In 1973, Coleman became the first Black member of the Union League of Philadelphia.

 Cabinet post

 President Gerald Ford appointed Coleman to serve in his Cabinet as the fourth Secretary of Transportation on March 7, 1975.
-During Coleman's time at the Department of Transportation, the National Highway Traffic Safety Administration's automobile test facility at East Liberty, Ohio commenced operations, and the Department established the Materials Transportation Bureau to address pipeline safety and the safe shipment of hazardous materials.
+During Coleman's time at the Department of Transportation, the National Highway Traffic Safety Administration's automobile test facility at East Liberty, Ohio commenced operations, and the department established the Materials Transportation Bureau to address pipeline safety and the safe shipment of hazardous materials.
 In February 1976, Coleman authorized a testing period for the supersonic Concorde jet, and flights began on May 24.
 After the Port Authority of New York and New Jersey banned the jet, the U.S. Supreme Court restored Coleman's authorization.
 In December 1976, Coleman rejected consumer activists' pressure for a federal mandate on automobile airbags and instead announced a two-year demonstration period favored by the auto industry.
 Coleman's tenure ended in January 1977, after Jimmy Carter won the 1976 election.